 Reducing pain and inflammation

 Rest from activities that aggravate the injury.
 As a general rule, if an activity is painful, or becomes worse then don’t do it!
 Running and jumping activities are usually out along with cycling

 Apply cold therapy or ice (Do not apply ice directly to the skin as this may cause ice burns).
 Apply ice for 15 minutes every hour initially.
 Then reduce to every 2 to 3 hours after a day or so as your symptoms improve.

 Compression, particularly in conjunction with cold therapy can help in reducing swelling.
 Apply a compression bandage after cold therapy.
 Apply tight compression bandages for only 10 minutes at a time.
 This prevents tissue damage from restricting blood flow.

 Chondromalacia patella taping

 Taping the kneecap can have an instant effect in relieving pain.
 This is because the kneecap is pulled away from the painful area.

 The purpose of taping is to reduce pain and allow muscle-strengthening exercises to be done.

-If the athlete has pain on normal daily activities then taping should be applied all day until there is no pain on normal activities.
+If the athlete has pain during normal daily activities then taping should be applied all day until there is no pain during normal activities.

 Go to Patella taping.